Elevation: 9,768 ft

-From the 9,162-foot connecting saddle at the base of the Northwest Ridge, scramble SE then SSE up the Class 2 ridge to the summit on somewhat choppy terrain that includes trees, rocky outcrops, thick scrub, and blowdown.
+From the 9,162-foot connecting saddle at the base of the northwest ridge, scramble southeast then south-southeast up the Class 2 ridge to the summit on somewhat choppy terrain that includes trees, rocky outcrops, thick scrub, and blowdown.
 This is a ridge that requires some effort.
 It is not a simple walk-up.
-When you reach the elongated North-to-South ridge crest summit area, there are open sections and other sections that have scattered trees.
+When you reach the elongated north-to-south ridge crest summit area, there are open sections and other sections that have scattered trees.
 I found two points of similar height, about 60-80 feet apart (horizontal).
 Of those two possible summit high points, I found the southern one to be slightly higher.
 There was no summit cairn or summit register.
 The summit area is NOT heavily forested, as the USGS topo map suggests.

 It takes just under 30 minutes to reach the canyon floor from the summit.
 Another 20 minutes on the use trail/old jeep road.
 And just over an hour on FSR-225 from the junction all the way back to Georgetown Canyon Road.
 This is not a short descent—it’s about five miles.
 But, thankfully, it goes pretty quickly and is, much to my surprise, mostly on trails/roads.
 I do not recommend trying to ascend this route.
 It is only good as a descent route.